DiamondPG/StatsApp/docs/Technical Docs/ErrorCodes/L01IS.md

 The application cannot access the settings file due to a lack of permission.

 - File Not Found
-The application cannot find the file inthe filepath: `%appdata%\DiamondPG\StatsApp\settings.json`.
+The application cannot find the file in the filepath: `%appdata%\DiamondPG\StatsApp\settings.json`.